gwu-libraries/scholarspace/README.md

         % wget http://central.maven.org/maven2/org/fcrepo/fcrepo-message-consumer-webapp/4.3.0/fcrepo-message-consumer-webapp-4.3.0.war
         % sudo cp fcrepo-message-consumer-webapp-4.3.0.war /var/lib/tomcat7/webapps/fcrepo-message-consumer.war

-  Replace or create the indexer-core.xml file in /var/lib/tomcat7/webapps/fcrepo-message-consumer/WEB-INF/classes/spring/indexer-core.xml with the one from the tomcat_conf/fcrepo-message-consumer folder in the repo
+  Replace or create the indexer-core.xml file in /var/lib/tomcat7/webapps/fcrepo-message-consumer/WEB-INF/classes/spring/indexer-core.xml with the one from the tomcat_conf/fcrepo-message-consumer folder in the repo.
+Edit indexer-core.xml and set the `fedoraUsername` and the `fedoraPassword` values.

 * Set up fcrepo